joseph-montanez/SwiftPHP/Docs/content/guides/performance.md

 +++
 draft = false
-title = 'Performance'
-math = true
+title = 'Performance Comparison' math = true
 +++

-# Performance
+# Performance Comparison

 Swift offers great performance since its a compiled language with parallel and async features that are type checked.
 All while having no garbage collection.